mdn/content/files/en-us/web/http/status/423/index.md

 > **Note:** The ability to _lock_ a resource is specific to some {{Glossary("WebDAV")}} servers.
 Browsers accessing web pages will never encounter this status code; in the erroneous cases it happens, they will handle it as a generic `400` status code.

-The HTTP **`423 Locked`** error response code indicates that either the resources tentatively targeted by is _locked_, meaning it can't be accessed.
+The HTTP **`423 Locked`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that either the resources tentatively targeted by is _locked_, meaning it can't be accessed.
 Its content should contain some information in WebDAV's XML format.

 ## Status